Eddie Fiola: Career in BMX

-In 1982 Haro Bikes rider Bob Morales helped with a deal to get Fiola on the team, however determined to go it alone they both leave Haro and sign for Kuwahara to help design and promote the E.T. the Extra-Terrestrial BMX bike at the end of the year.
-Fiola wins the first 16+ expert class in the King of the Skateparks.
+In 1982 Haro Bikes rider Bob Morales helped with a deal to get Fiola on the team, however determined to go it alone, they both left Haro and signed with Kuwahara to help design and promote the E.T. the Extra-Terrestrial BMX bike at the end of the year.
+Fiola won the first 16+ expert class in the King of the Skateparks.

-In 1983 after leaving Kuwahara (bicycle company) he signs for GT Bicycles alongside Bob Morales and then goes on to co design with Morales one of the most iconic BMX freestyle frames, the GT Performer.
-He performs a show with Bob Morales at the Super Bowl of motorcross in the Anaheim Stadium in front of 40,000 people.
-He is a judge for the World Amateur Championship of BMX and wins the 17+ expert class King of the Skateparks series.
+In 1983 after leaving Kuwahara (bicycle company) he signed with GT Bicycles alongside Bob Morales and then went on to co-design, with Morales, one of the most iconic BMX freestyle frames, the GT Performer.
+He performed a show with Bob Morales at the Super Bowl of Motocross in the Anaheim Stadium in front of 40,000 people.
+He was a judge for the World Amateur Championship of BMX and won the 17+ expert class King of the Skateparks series.

-In 1984 he becomes the first member of the renamed ASPA which is now known as the AFA.
-He wins the GT-BMX summer freestyle championship in Venice beach California and visits the UK to take part in the televised Kellogg’s freestyle BMX competition alongside fellow country man and main competitor in the King of the Skateparks series Mike Dominguez.
-He wins the series with the commentator naming him “the flying banana” due to his all yellow bike and apparel with “TRIX R 4 KIDZ” printed on the backside of his pants.
-Just after he visits Livingston skatepark with Dominguez for an article in BMX Action bike magazine and is interviewed for the Edinburgh Evening News.
-Later he visits Paris for a demonstration with fellow American freestyler R. L. Osborn at the 1st Bicross International in the Palais Omnisports de Paris-Bercy arena.
-He wins the first pro class at King of the Skateparks series, also winning the BMX Plus! and BMX Action bike magazine freestyler of the year.
+In 1984 he became the first member of the renamed ASPA which is now known as the AFA.
+He won the GT-BMX summer freestyle championship in Venice beach California and visited the UK to take part in the televised Kellogg’s freestyle BMX competition alongside fellow country man and main competitor in the King of the Skateparks series, Mike Dominguez.
+He won the series with the commentator naming him “the flying banana” due to his all yellow bike and apparel with “TRIX R 4 KIDZ” printed on the backside of his pants.
+Just after he visited Livingston skatepark with Dominguez for an article in BMX Action bike magazine and was interviewed for the Edinburgh Evening News.
+Later he visited Paris for a demonstration with fellow American freestyler R. L. Osborn at the 1st Bicross International in the Palais Omnisports de Paris-Bercy arena.
+He won the first pro class at King of the Skateparks series, and also won the BMX Plus! and BMX Action bike magazine freestyler of the year.